“Are your eyes naturally that color?”

 The object of everyone’s attention was sitting right across from Maria.
 Despite having on only the ill-fitting clothes that Conta had provided, the golden woman glistened like royalty.

 At Maria’s right sat Conta, as always.
 And behind Conta stood Simon.
-For some reason, both had sighed at Maria’s words.
+For some reason, both had sighed at her words.

 “It’s all right.”
 The golden woman smiled.
 “It’s only natural to be awed by something you don’t see every day.”
 Her gaze swept the tables surrounding her.